See The Most Popular Baby Names by State!

-When it comes to baby names, we live in a nation divided.
+When you look at the most popular baby names by state, it’s clear we live in a nation divided.
 There’s the United States of Ava and William (the South), the United States of Olivia and Oliver (the Great Plains) and the United States of Emma, Liam and Noah (most of the rest: coastal population centers, the Great Lakes, the Southwest, Texas).

 That’s what the Social Security Administration revealed when they released the 2017 list of the most popular names in each state on May 17.
 Though Emma and Liam were the most popular baby names in the country, they were the number one names in only 11 states.
 In the other 39 (plus D.C.), another name took the cake for boys, girls or both.
 We made maps illustrating the winners in each state.

-The maps look fairly close to last year’s maps of the most popular names in each state.
+The maps look fairly close to last year’s most popular names by state maps.
 The South remains completely devoted to Ava and William.
 Pennsylvania was a bellweather yet again, while Vermont again marched to the beat of its own drum.

 Yet there were also some fascinating differences.
 Though many believe we’ve already passed Peak Emma, it actually spread its dominance this year, becoming the most popular girls’ name in several big new states, such as New Jersey and California.
 And Charlotte, confined last year to New Hampshire, spread to two more states in New England; we wouldn’t be surprised if it continued to spread.